King's Day in Amsterdam

 Where is the street market?

 In principle, anywhere in the city.
-However, the most popular and largest location is the Vondelpark.
+However, the most popular and largest location are the Vondelpark and Apollolaan.

 Where are the large outdoor music events?